juju/docs/src/en/tools-charm-tools.md

   in the `[charmhome]` directory, or your current directory if no `[charmhome]` directory is provided.

-  By default, your new charm is created using the python template.
+  By default, your new charm is created using the Python template.
 Use the `-t TEMPLATE` option to create a charm using a different template, e.g.:

       charm create -t bash my-charm

   To see the list of installed templates use `charm create -h`.

-  Depending on the template being used, `harm create` may prompt for user input.
+  Depending on the template being used, `charm create` may prompt for user input.
 To suppress prompts and accept all defaults instead, use the `-a` or `--accept-defaults` option.

   ### Create Options

     - `-h`, `--help`: Show help.
-    - `-t`, `--template`: The template to use when creating the charm.
+    - `-t`, `--template`: Designate the template to use when creating the charm.
     - `-a`, `--accept-defaults`: If the chosen template prompts for user input, suppress all prompts and accept the defaults instead.
     - `-v`, `--verbose`: Show debug output.